 When we invited you to book your vaccination, we used contact details collected from your interactions with our health system, such as general practitioners.

 Last updated: 2 November 2021

 How we invited you to get a vaccination

 It is important that everyone in New Zealand is given the opportunity to be vaccinated against COVID-19.
 It is your choice whether to make the appointment or not.
 For us to invite you to receive your vaccination, we used personal information collected by us in our role as the Ministry of Health.

 The Ministry prepares an annual Health Service Utilisation (HSU) dataset for all individuals who have used the New Zealand health system within the last two years.
-The HSU also includes the National Enrolment Service (NES) which has information (like your basic contact details) from everyone who has enrolled with a general practitioner.
+The HSU also includes the National Enrolment Service (NES) which has information from everyone who has enrolled with a general practitioner.

 We use this information to create a list of the physical addresses held on our NHI database to send a letter to you when you become eligible for your COVID-19 vaccination.
 We also use this to identify other contact details like your phone number or email address.

 Please note the Ministry does not have access to information about why you interacted with the health system or any clinical information about you from these sources.

 The Privacy Act 2020 and the Health Information Privacy Code 2020